For Peer Advisors

 Students are invited to apply to become peer advisors.
 Outstanding and motivated peer advisors may then apply for leadership positions within the program.

-Current College students who are not in their final year apply to be peer advisors and are then selected and trained by the College Office.
-The peer advising program is coordinated by Dr. Douglas Paletta and Rebecca Schept in the College Office.
+Current College students who are not in their final year apply to be peer advisors and are then selected and trained by the College Office and Peer Managers.
+The peer advising program is coordinated by Chris Donovan and Jason Breyan in the College Office.

 Peer advisors provide the following kinds of assistance to first-year students: